-And this is exactly what biochemists have discovered—pseudoenzymes are indeed functional, and there are good reasons for why these biomolecules resemble their catalytic analogs.
+And this is exactly what biochemists have discovered—pseudoenzymes are, indeed, functional, and there are good reasons why these biomolecules resemble their catalytic analogs.

 In a recent primer written for the open access journal BMC Biology, two biochemists surveyed recent work on pseudoenzymes, concluding that this newly recognized class of biomolecules plays a key role in cellular signaling pathways.1

-The authors reflect on the role that the evolutionary paradigm played in delaying this insight.
+The authors reflect on the role the evolutionary paradigm played in delaying this insight.
 They state:

 But this flawed perspective of viewing pseudoenyzmes as junk is changing.
 To date, biochemists have identified at least four functional roles for pseudoenzymes: